llelik/bper-maf/README.md

 - bper/logic/02_source_setup.yml
 - bper/logic/03_vault_setup.yml

-There are 2 global variables involved in the process of values generation:
+There are 3 global variables involved in the process of values generation:

-1. Defaults (var/defaults.yml: vars_defaults)
+1. Default vars (vars/defaults.yml: vars_defaults) to keep default values that are subject of change
-2. Local vars (var/local.yml: vars_local)
+2. Local vars (vars/templates/local.j2 - Jinja template: => vars_local) to setup source volume parameters changes
+3. Local vars (vars/templates/vault.j2 - Jinja template: => vars_local) to setup destination vault volume parameters changes and snapmirror configuration

-vars_local is the global variable, values for what are being collected throughout roles execution above.
+vars_local is the global variable, values for what are being collected throughout roles execution above and generated as per naming convention.
-When local variables collection and generation is completed - they are having the same structure as vars_defaults but contain non-default values.
+When local variables collection and generation is completed - they are having the same structure (adding destination and snapmirror configuration) as vars_defaults but contain non-default values.
 These values based on the play execution and valid only for this execution.

 Every execution of any instance create or delete role preceeds variables merge procedure.